X

 |---|---|

-| 30 min before breakfast | Take on an empty stomach, then wait 30 minutes, then eat |
+| 30 min before breakfast | Take on an empty stomach, then wait 30 minutes, then have breakfast |

-| Swallow the tablet whole | Do not chew or split — gastro-resistant coating! |
+| Swallow the tablet whole | Do not chew, do not split – gastro-resistant coating! |

-| Take with water | No juice or milk directly at the time of intake |
+| Take with water | No juice, no milk directly with the intake |

-| Same time every day | Consistency ensures constant effect |
+| The same time every day | Regularity ensures a constant effect |

-| Not at the same time as antacids | At least 2 hours apart from Gaviscon, Rennie, etc. |
+| Not at the same time as antacids | At least 2 hours apart from Talcid, Riopan etc. |

-Gastric acid is necessary to release vitamin B12 from food proteins.
-Without adequate acid, B12 remains bound to its carrier proteins and cannot be absorbed.
-With long-term PPI use, 10–30% of patients develop a clinically relevant B12 deficiency.
-Particularly at risk: patients who also take metformin — both substances independently inhibit B12 absorption.
-The solution: B12 lozenges or injections (these bypass gastric pH).
+Stomach acid is necessary to release vitamin B12 from dietary proteins.
+Without sufficient acid, B12 remains bound to its carrier proteins and cannot be absorbed.
+With long-term intake of PPIs, 10–30% of patients develop a clinically relevant B12 deficiency.
+Particularly at risk: patients who at the same time take metformin – both substances inhibit B12 absorption independently of one another.
+The solution: B12 lozenges or injections (these bypass the stomach pH).
+More on the topic in the side effects guide.

-| Risk | Mechanism | What to do |
+| Risk | Mechanism | What to do? |

 |---|---|---|

-| Vitamin B12 deficiency | Acid needed to release B12 from food | Check B12 annually.
-If deficient: B12 lozenges or injection |
+| Vitamin B12 deficiency | Acid needed to release B12 from food | Check the B12 level annually.
+With a deficiency: B12 lozenges or an injection |

-| Magnesium deficiency | PPIs disrupt TRPM6/7 transporters in gut | Check Mg levels.
-Symptoms: muscle cramps, arrhythmias |
+| Magnesium deficiency | PPIs disturb TRPM6/7 transporters in the gut | Check the Mg level.
+Symptoms: muscle cramps, heart rhythm disturbances |

-| Iron deficiency | Iron requires acidic environment for activation | Monitor iron levels, especially in women |
+| Iron deficiency | Iron needs an acidic environment for activation | Check iron values, especially in women |

-| Calcium deficiency / osteoporosis | Calcium absorption is acid-dependent | Increased fracture risk after 1+ year.
+| Calcium deficiency / osteoporosis | Calcium absorption is acid-dependent | Increased fracture risk from 1+ year.
 Check bone density in older patients |

-| Increased infection risk | Gastric acid kills pathogens | Increased risk of GI infections (C. difficile) and pneumonia |
+| Increased infection risk | Stomach acid kills pathogens | Increased risk of gastrointestinal infections (C. difficile) and pneumonia |

-| Small intestinal bacterial overgrowth (SIBO) | Without acid: bacteria proliferate in small intestine | Symptoms: bloating, diarrhoea despite PPI |
+| Small intestinal bacterial overgrowth (SIBO) | Without acid: bacteria in the small intestine | Symptoms: bloating, diarrhoea despite the PPI |

-| Week | Dose | Frequency |
+| Week | Dose | Intake |

 |---|---|---|